MinaProtocol/mina/src/app/test_executive/README.md

 #### Run mina-test-executive directly in command line

 The first and most basic way is to use the debian/ubuntu `apt` package manager to download the test_executive, and then run it in the command line directly.
+This method isn't recommended for most people-- if you're "most people" then skip ahead to the section [Run Gauntlet in dockerized form]

-First, to download, you can run the following commands:
+First you must download and install the debian package `mina-test-executive` and you can do that by running the following commands:

 ```
 echo "deb [trusted=yes] http://packages.o1test.net $(lsb_release -cs) stable" > /etc/apt/sources.list.d/o1.list \